CCFA Partners - Patients helping patients

-CCFA Partners is an ambitious program from the Crohn's & Colitis Foundation of America (CCFA) designed to improve the quality of life for patients living with inflammatory bowel disease (IBD) through research and education.
-To date, over 12,000 patients have been enrolled in the online registry to help us obtain a better understanding of issues facing IBD patients, how patients are functioning, what they eat, and how they receive treatment in different areas of the country.
+CCFA Partners is an ambitious program from CCFA designed to improve the quality of life for patients living with inflammatory bowel disease (IBD) through research and education.
+To date, over 14,000 patients have been enrolled in the online registry to help us obtain a better understanding of issues facing IBD patients, how patients are functioning, what they eat, and how they receive treatment in different areas of the country.
 We also use the CCFA Partners network to provide topics for patients to discuss with their physicians to improve their quality of life.

 We anticipate that CCFA Partners will provide a vehicle for a number of ancillary studies, including secondary data analyses, supplemental Internet studies, e.g., educational interventions, biospecimen collection and chart reviews.
 The registry may also be used as a recruitment tool for independent studies.

 Access to this information is restricted to the IBD research community.
 To register as a researcher, please go to CCFA Partners and complete a short form.